 Potpourri: Add a stick or a few sprinkles of powdered cinnamon to boost a bowl of potpourri.
 For a more instant house-filling scent, try a cinnamon-flavored recipe for simmering potpourri on your stovetop.

 DIY Valentines Day Gift: We found a great idea for Cinnamon-Stick Candles on Country Living.
-Hot glue a cinnamon stick to a jarred candle and wrap with natural ribbon.
+Hot glue cinnamon sticks to the outside of a jarred candle and wrap with natural ribbon.
 It would be a perfectly sweet and spicy gift for Valentine's Day.

 Mouthwash: Mouthwash is one of those products that’s so easy to make, it’s a wonder we ever buy it.
 For an effective cinnamon-flavored mouthwash, simply add nine tablespoons of cinnamon to a cup of vodka.
 Let the mixture sit for two weeks and then strain through a coffee filter.